-Magnesium is an essential macro-mineral which is required for numerous functions in the body of all mammals including dairy and beef cattle.
+Magnesium is an essential macro-mineral that is required for numerous functions in the body of all mammals including dairy and beef cattle.
 These functions include:

-The distribution of magnesium in the body of beef and dairy cattle include nearly 70 percent within the bone mineral, 29 percent within the cells of the body and 1 percent in blood and extracellular fluids (NRC, 2001).
+The distribution of magnesium in the body of beef and dairy cattle includes nearly 70 percent within the bone mineral, 29 percent within the cells of the body, and 1 percent in blood and extracellular fluids (NRC, 2001).

 It should be noted that true dietary magnesium deficiency is rare.
 Low blood magnesium in cattle usually occurs in conjunction with diets that are low in concentrates and grains and high in lush spring pastures.
 The cause of the low blood magnesium usually has more to do with nutrient interactions in the rumen, that reduce magnesium availability and absorption, rather than low dietary levels of magnesium.
 This will be discussed in greater detail later.

-There are several nutrient related factors that can reduce magnesium bioavailability in cattle diets and increase the risk for grass or magnesium tetany symptoms.
+Several nutrient-related factors can reduce magnesium bioavailability in cattle diets and increase the risk for grass or magnesium tetany symptoms.
 These factors include:

 The high potassium from lush spring pastures can interfere with the absorption of magnesium by the sodium-linked active transport system in the rumen wall.
 Low dietary sodium may further reduce the sodium linked active transport of magnesium in conjunction with high potassium levels (Berger, 2003).
 This could be due to a sodium/potassium imbalance in the rumen.
 Therefore, it is recommended to add sodium in the form of salt or sodium bicarbonate to lessen the effects of high potassium levels on magnesium absorption (Berger, 2003).
-In addition, feeding high protein pasture based rations along with no or minimal concentrates can result in a protein to energy imbalance in the rumen, which can result in elevated rumen ammonia –N and pH levels.
-When rumen pH exceeds 6.5 (normal pH ranges from 5.8-6.5),magnesium solubility and availability in the rumen fluid can decline, which further exacerbates reductions in magnesium absorption efficiency.
+Besides, feeding high protein pasture-based rations along with no or minimal concentrates can result in a protein to energy imbalance in the rumen, which can result in elevated rumen ammonia –N and pH levels.
+When rumen pH exceeds 6.5 (normal pH ranges from 5.8-6.5), magnesium solubility, and availability in the rumen fluid can decline, which further exacerbates reductions in magnesium absorption efficiency.
 High dietary aluminum intake from soil ingestion by cattle while grazing can also be a contributing factor to magnesium tetany risk as well.
 Absorbed aluminum may depress the parathyroid hormone secretion(PTH), which is important for cattle to maintain blood calcium and magnesium levels(NRC,2001).
-Unsaturated oils from lush grass pastures can also form insoluble magnesium soaps that also reduces dietary magnesium solubility in the rumen, although this is not considered a major factor for reducing magnesium availability.
+Unsaturated oils from lush grass pastures can also form insoluble magnesium soaps that also reduce dietary magnesium solubility in the rumen, although this is not considered a major factor for reducing magnesium availability.
 To compensate for the reduced magnesium availability when cattle consume lush spring pasture, minerals can be formulated to contain higher levels of magnesium and sodium (mostly in the form of salt).
-In addition, where possible, diluting lush pasture with other forages and grains and/or molasses can help improve energy to protein balance in the rumen, thereby reducing both rumen ammonia-N and pH.
-This can have a net affect of improving magnesium solubility/availability in the rumen.
+Also, where possible, diluting lush pasture with other forages and grains and/or molasses can help improve energy to protein balance in the rumen, thereby reducing both rumen ammonia-N and pH.
+This can have a net effect of improving magnesium solubility/availability in the rumen.

 Agri-King’s minimum nutrient requirement for magnesium includes: